-1475 Highway 7A, Bethany (Bank of Toronto) 1475 Highway 7A is an excellent example of an early twentieth century small town bank and has architectural and contextual significance in Bethany.
+1475 Highway 7A is an excellent example of an early twentieth century small town bank and has architectural and contextual significance in Bethany.
 The building was constructed in 1920 as the Bank of Toronto by Peterborough architect W.R.L.
 Blackwell, a well-known Peterborough architect who designed a significant number of buildings for the Bank of Toronto between the late 1910s and the early 1940s.
 The Bethany bank is one of the few that still survive.
 It is an excellent example of a Classical-style bank building with rusticated quoins, a large cornice and a stepped roofline.
 The building forms an important part of Bethany's historic commercial core and contributes to its small town, main street character.

-1474 Highway 7A, Bethany (Bethany Town Hall) Bethany Town Hall, constructed in 1912, is an important public building in downtown Bethany and has architectural and historical significance.
+Bethany Town Hall, constructed in 1912, is an important public building in downtown Bethany and has architectural and historical significance.
 The first Manvers Township Hall and Council Chambers was built in Bethany in 1877.
 After the 1911 fire, the hall was rebuilt on a larger scale to accommodate the municipal government and council of Manvers Township.
 Architecturally, the building is plain but with some specific architectural details which were common during this period, including pilasters, rounded windows, brackets, and a central entrance with a rounded transom.
 It is notable for its oculus window on the front elevation with four keystones.
+It was designed by prominent Peterborough architect William Blackwell who was one the most influential architects in the region in the late nineteenth and early twentieth century.
 The property also includes the local cenotaph and includes the names of the individuals from Manvers Township who died in the two world wars.
 There is also a bronze plaque affixed to the Town Hall itself with the names of those who were killed in the First World War, and includes their date and place of death.
 The Bethany Town Hall is an important historical building in the development of Manvers Township.
 The listing includes both the building and cenotaph.
 This property is owned by the City of Kawartha Lakes.

-35 Bolton Street, Bobcaygeon (Bank of North America/Bigley's) 35 Bolton Street is a significant downtown building in Bobcaygeon and has both architectural and historical importance.
+35 Bolton Street is a significant downtown building in Bobcaygeon and has both architectural and historical importance.
 Constructed around 1913, it was originally built for the Bank of British North America which merged with the Bank of Montreal in 1918.
 Architecturally, it is an excellent example of a Romanesque commercial building and is notable for its extensive use of rusticated limestone throughout both street facing facades.
 Decorative features include: rounded windows and doors with voussoirs; coursing; and dentils.
 The building retains it original Bank of British North America sign and crest which is embossed on the east elevation, as well as the Bank of Montreal deposit box.
 The building also has significance through its architect, William Alexander Langton.
 Langton was a prominent Toronto architect in the late nineteenth and early twentieth centuries, as well as a founder of the Ontario Association of Architects and one of its early presidents.
 Langton was also the son of early Verulam settler and prominent politician John Langton and the nephew of artist and writer, Ann Langton.
+It is a recognized landmark building in downtown Bobcaygeon.